If you have ever cleared away clutter, you know what a pick-me-up it can be.

 Perceive, don’t judge.
 Be witness to it and to yourself.

-And share your experience!
+And share your experience with someone!

 See you next week.